KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 This means that parachains requiring an identity solution don’t need to build their own infrastructure.
 Instead, they can leverage the infrastructure DIP provides.
-DIP is open-source, and you can integrate it with existing Polkadot-compatible runtimes with minimal changes and without affecting the fee model of the relying party.
+DIP is open-source, and you can integrate it with existing Polkadot-compatible runtimes with minimal changes and without affecting the fee model of the consumer system.

 ## Adding support to a parachain